-The court will also consider (especially if there are no children) what condition property/debt division will leave you each in post-divorce.
+The court will also consider what condition property and debt division will leave you each in post-divorce.
 It generally does not want one spouse very wealthy and the other poor.
 It will consider your

 Example 1: You had a long marriage.
 You have not worked much outside the home.
 The court may award you more community property (or long-term maintenance) so you do not end up much poorer than your spouse is.

-Example 2: You are disabled.
+Example 2: You have a disability.
 You cannot work.
 The court may award you more community property.

 Example 3: The court can consider which spouse will be able to afford to pay the debts when deciding who must pay them.

 In most cases, the court will award each spouse their separate property and order each to pay their separate debts.
-It rarely awards one spouse’s separate property/debts to the other.
+It rarely awards one spouse’s separate property or debts to the other.

-You may have signed a written agreement before marrying stating how you would divide your property/debts if you divorced.
+You may have signed a written agreement before marrying stating how you would divide your property and debts if you divorced.
 We often call this a prenuptial agreement.

 You may have signed an agreement during the marriage stating which of your property is community and separate.
 We call this a Community Property Agreement.
 Couples sometimes do these as part of an estate plan.

-You might have signed an agreement after separation dividing property/debts.
+You might have signed an agreement after separation dividing property and debts.
 We call this a Property Settlement Agreement or Separation Contract.

-If you think you have any written agreement about your property/debts, have a lawyer look at it.
-This might determine how the court will divide property/debts in your case.
+If you think you have any written agreement about your property and debts, have a lawyer look at it.
+This might determine how the court will divide property and debts in your case.